Levynska-I-DS/MovieLens_Movie_Recommendation_System/README.md

     cd MovieLens-Recommendation-System
     ```

-3. Install the required dependencies:
+3. Install and create the conda environment using the provided `environment.yml` file:
     ```bash
-    pip install -r requirements.txt
+    conda env create --file environment.yml
     ```
+   This will create a new conda environment named `movie_rec_sys` (or whatever name you specified in the `environment.yml` file).

+4. Activate the conda environment:
+    ```bash
+    conda activate movie_rec_sys
+    ```

+5. (Optional) If you're using Visual Studio Code, you can select the newly created environment as your Python interpreter.

-4. Download the MovieLens dataset and place it in the `data` directory.
+6. Download the MovieLens dataset and place it in the `data` directory.
 The dataset can be acquired from [MovieLens](https://grouplens.org/datasets/movielens/).

-**Note:** If any of the above files are missing, the corresponding functionality may not work as expected.
+**Note:** Ensure that you have Anaconda or Miniconda installed on your system before following these steps.

 Once the setup is complete, you can use the provided Jupyter Notebooks to preprocess data, train models, and make predictions.